Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 The hutch has a place to display all the odd accessories found in wizards’ homes: old books, early 1900s film projector ($20 at an antique mall), mantle clock ($8 at an estate auction), framed postcards bought at the Wizarding World of Harry Potter, vintage magnifying glasses ($20 at shopgoodwill.com), candelabra spray-painted black, and a glass globe (Ebay).

 The seating is comfy but mismatched just like you see in the Gryffindor common room.
-Most of the pieces came from a local estate online auction and were under $50 apiece.
+Most of the pieces came from a local estate online auction and estate sales and were under $50 apiece.

 Products sharing the same aesthetic: Owl figurine, globe, horn, trunk.